 Lectures (11 x 2 hours)

-After an introduction outlining the basic issues in developmental psychology and the strengths, weaknesses and applications of the principle research methods used in the field, the lectures will focus on the following topics: gender socialisation, socio-cultural theories, emotion, language and literacy development, play, media, executive function, attachment, mathematics and science learning, and atypical development.
+After an introduction outlining the basic issues in developmental psychology and the strengths, weaknesses and applications of the principle research methods used in the field, the lectures will focus on central topics in developmental psychology.
+We will also focus on the cultural nature of development.

 |Assessment type||Unit of assessment||Weighting|

 |Examination Online||ONLINE (OPEN BOOK) EXAM WITHIN 4HR WINDOW (1500 WORDS)||40|

 The assessment strategy is designed to provide students with the opportunity to demonstrate that

 - they have core knowledge in developmental psychology